motomechatronics/amr_pallet_trucks/README.md

 </p>

 <h4 align="center">
-Figure 3.3: result pressing the fork the bin and the elevator up buttons.
+Figure 3.3: result of pressing the fork the bin and the elevator up buttons.
 </h4>

 - press the **go to recycling** button and next the **elevator down** button, the expected result is shown in figure 3.4.